StoglRobotics-forks/kuka_experimental/README.md

 KUKA is one the major robot manufacturers in the world.
 Therefore, KUKA robots can be found in many industrial applications and research labs.

 This branch contains ROS 2 version of the driver supporting new features enabled by ROS 2, such as decreased latency, improved security, and more flexibility regarding middleware configuration.
-The repository containes descriptions for many KUKA manipulators, ros2_control support for RSI and EKI Protocols to control the robot, as well as generic MoveIt2 setup to get you started.
+The repository contains descriptions for many KUKA manipulators, ros2_control support for RSI and EKI Protocols to control the robot, as well as generic MoveIt2 setup to get you started.

 [//]: <> (TODO: I you want to learn more check the videos and presentation about the repository:)